jeffpk62/tone-analyzer/using-tone.md

 -   The `POST /v3/tone` method accepts input content in JSON, plain text, or HTML format via the required body of the request.
 Use this version of the method for longer text or for text that you do not want to expose on the URL.
 -   The `GET /v3/tone` method accepts input content via its required `text` query parameter.
 Use this version of the method for simple text that is easily accommodated on the URL.

 The methods accept the following parameters.
-For input content, submit a maximum of 128 KB of content; sentences with fewer than three words cannot be analyzed.

 <table>
   <caption>Table 1.
 Parameters of the <code>/v3/tone</code> methods</caption>